du00d/exp-gds/README.md

 make
 ```

 To execute the program.
-(Assume we store feat.bin file on /mnt/nvme/)

 Note: make sure the drive is mounted in data=ordered for GDS compatiability.

-parameter 1: /mnt/nvme/feat.bin
+parameter 1: <filepath>

 parameter 2: <NUM_READS>